The Fly on the Wall: Reception

 Kirkus Reviews stated, "It will do, even if he did better in The Blessing Way."

 The Chicago Tribune included this novel in a review of books and a play about newspaper reporting, written from 1905 to 2004.
 The book was summed up thus: “The thinking and documents-based reporting of investigative newshound John Cotton could serve as a textbook of sorts on the practice--and limitations--of journalism.”

-LibraryThing readers commented, "... a fun, fast read.", "The plot is intriguing and the characters are rich.", "Excellent political thriller revealing how journalists can dig through apparently trivial data to reveal corruption in high places." and "It is set in an era that is hard to believe now, once existed: late night rifling of file cabinets, afternoon dailies competing against morning dailies and traveling incognito."

-Reviews on Goodreads by those who rated it 1 to 5 stars: